Huskyeder/stackato-doc/admin/cluster/index.rst

 in turn and tell it which :term:`role`\s it is to serve, thereby distributing the processing load for maximum performance.

+You should :ref:`register Stackato <console-settings-register>` and add the license key before building cluster.

 .. _server-cluster-roles:

 Roles